Anngret Simms on the 'Monastic Town'21 February 2017

 Map 2 at 1:2500 for Armagh and Tuam

-The archaeologist Leo Swan, by using aerial photography, showed a marked consistency in dimension, layout, structures and features in these places creating the impression that they were designed in conformity with a planned arrangement.
+The late archaeologist Leo Swan, by using aerial photography, showed a marked consistency in dimension, layout, structures and features in these places creating the impression that they were designed in conformity with a planned arrangement.
 The round tower usually stands to the west of the church, the entrance to the outer enclosure was generally located towards the east and was marked by a special cross around which market functions developed.

 Kells from the air, 1971 (Leo Swan).
 Appears as Plate 1 in IHTA no. 4 Kells by Anngret Simms (Royal Irish Academy, Dublin, 1990).

 The map of Kildare shows the elegant round tower of the Early Christian monastery next to the massive medieval cathedral built by the Anglo-Normans in the thirteenth century.
-These examples show that all maps are political.
-They reflect changes in power structure.
+These examples show that all maps reflect changes in power structure.
 Our maps offer you a chance to explore these changes in the topography of Irish towns.

 IHTA Online is a collaborative project with the Royal Irish Academy and Eneclann (Irish Genealogy and History Research Services).
 The cover, essay, topographical information, core maps and bibliographies of IHTAs 1 to 25 are being made freely available as pdfs online.
 They are being released by town-type monthly and to date 'Towns of monastic origin', 'Towns of Viking origin', 'Towns of Anglo-Norman origin' and 'Early modern, Gaelic and Plantation towns' are available here.